Call for Papers

 All manuscripts will undergo the standard peer-review process and following acceptance, will appear in the special issue of The Journal in 2018.

-There will be invited reviews in the areas of:
+We have invited a number authors to write reviews in the areas of:

 - cardiorespiratory physiology;

 We welcome research submissions from other perinatal research areas.
 Any enquiries regarding suitability of submissions should be directed to Managing Editor Sally Howells (email@example.com).

 We are happy to consider additional review articles.
 Please send a one page outline to Managing Editor Sally Howells (firstname.lastname@example.org).

 We will invite perspective articles on research papers identified by referees as leading in their field to highlight technical, theoretical or interdisciplinary approaches.
 We will also invite translational perspectives that can provide insights for researchers working in other areas on the boundaries of physiology and point to applications in clinical practice.
 More information can be found here.

 We will be awarding a $500 prize for the best research paper in perinatal systems physiology and clinical translational physiology by an early career researcher in honour of the late Professor Julian (Bill) Parer.
 Criteria for this are the same as that for our annual Early Investigator Prize - details can be found here.
 If you, or one of your co-authors, wish to be considered for the prize, please indicate this in the Comments section of the submission form.